 As this recent example shows, running anti-virus products and using firewalls was ineffective at stopping this attack.
-Unfortunately, none of the cyber security solutions these MSPs employed helped them adequately detect and respond in real-time to these sophisticated cyberattacks.
+Unfortunately, none of the MSP security solutions employed helped them adequately detect and respond in real-time to these sophisticated cyberattacks.
 Why is that?

 Cyber Criminals are leveraging known good

 Most cyber security technologies and MSPs are still focusing on tactics and techniques of the past and not capable of detecting the tactics and techniques of modern cyber-attacks.
 Cyber criminals are very familiar with the defensive and detection technologies that most companies employ, including their weaknesses and limitations.
 In addition, many cyber criminals now rely on compromising accounts and abusing legitimate access mechanisms (like RDP) to initiate their attack – something that most traditional endpoint security tools cannot effectively defend against.

 Here at Blackpoint we are genuinely concerned for all our partners and colleagues in the MSP community.
 The recent occurrence of not one, but two, attacks specifically targeted against MSPs and the fact that MSPs have highly privileged access into their clients’ networks, gives us strong reason to believe that more attacks against MSPs will occur, if it’s not already happening.
 Unfortunately, many MSPs continue to focus heavily on endpoint security or lack the resources necessary to monitor their environments 24×7.